pagekey/website/_drafts/create-email-client-1.md

 Regardless of where the application is running, there are really only two things going on behidn the scenes: Sending and receiving.
 There are two network protocols that handle exactly this.
 SMTP, or ______, is used for sending amil.
 On the other hand, we also need something to checkc the mail located on the mail serer.
 For this, we hvae two main hoices - POP3 and IMAP.
 The difference between the two is essentially age and complexity. _____

+This email client is going to be great!

 # Parts of this application

 There are a few logical parts of this aplication, and we'll need to tackle them one at a time to be successful.
 The first is the interface.